randym32/Anki.Vector.Documentation/documents/vector-enhancement-proposals/VEP2 - Package management for modules on Vector.md

 - It is preferred to separate out the package manager from the update-engine as much as possible, to make int more understandable and support testing.

+- The package manager needs to protect the /mnt /dev directories; any access to these could irreversible destroy the bot.
+Since the packages are intended to be used by lots of people who won't (or won't be able to) examine the package for negative consequences we need to limit these unusual risks.
+  If changes are needed to these the owner should ssh in and consciously make changes.

+- It can't run arbitrary commands from the package file during installation;
+  the packager can be run as root and this could irreversible destroy the bot.
+  This has the same rationale as above.

 ### It just installs the packages
 This tool doesn't do everything that the other managers do: